x

 More () »

-2024 Election results live: Presidential and Senate races, Ohio Issue 1, local contests, levies
+2024 Election results: Presidential and Senate races, Ohio Issue 1, local contests, levies

-This election includes the presidential race between former President Donald Trump and Vice President Kamala Harris and Ohio’s U.S. Senate race between Democrat Sherrod Brown and Republican Bernie Moreno.
+This election included the presidential race between Donald Trump and Kamala Harris, and for Ohio, a race for the state's U.S. Senate seat between Democrat Sherrod Brown and Republican Bernie Moreno.

-There's also Ohio Issue 1, an initiative seeking to establish the Ohio Citizens Redistricting Commission, and several U.S. House, Ohio Supreme Court, Ohio Senate and Ohio House races.
+There was also Ohio Issue 1, an initiative seeking to establish the Ohio Citizens Redistricting Commission, and several U.S. House, Ohio Supreme Court, Ohio Senate and Ohio House races.
+Voters struck the proposed amendment down.

 Presidential race live results

-Donald Trump is going up against Kamala Harris in the presidential race.
+Donald Trump is projected to defeat Kamala Harris in the presidential race.

 U.S. Senate race in Ohio

-Democratic incumbent Sherrod Brown and Republican businessman Bernie Moreno are competing for the U.S. Senate seat to represent the state of Ohio.
+Republican businessman Bernie Moreno defeated Democratic incumbent Sherrod Brown for the U.S. Senate seat to represent the state of Ohio.

 Ohio Issue 1